faisal-irzal/sharpe_ratio_explained/README.md

 # Sharpe Ratio Explained

-The Sharpe ratio was developed by Nobel laureate William F. Sharpe and is used to help investors understand the return of an investment compared to its risk.
-The ratio is the average return earned in excess of the risk-free rate per unit of volatility or total risk.
-Volatility is a measure of the price fluctuations of an asset or portfolio.
+The Sharpe ratio was developed by Nobel laureate William F. Sharpe and is used to help investors understand the return of an investment compared to its risk. it is used when assessing the performance of investment management products and professionals.
+It consists of taking the excess return of the portfolio, relative to the risk-free rate, and dividing it by the standard deviation of the portfolio’s excess returns.
+Conceptually, what this provides is a measurement of the portfolio’s outperformance per unit of the portfolio’s volatility.
+All else being equal, portfolios with higher excess returns or lower volatility will show higher Sharpe Ratios, and vice-versa.

-Subtracting the risk-free rate from the mean return allows an investor to better isolate the profits associated with risk-taking activities.
-The risk-free rate of return is the return on an investment with zero risk, meaning it's the return investors could expect for taking no risk.
-The yield for a U.S. Treasury bond, for example, could be used as the risk-free rate.

 ## Formula